sonyl/solarismon/README.md

         mqtt:tux.url=tcp://tux.home:1883
         mqtt:tux.clientId=openHAB
 4. **MySql import tool:**
 Logfiles are created for each individual day on the SD-card of the RaspberryPi.
 The naming scheme for the filenames is *solaris-yyyy-mm-dd.txt*.
-It is possible to import the collected data from these logfiles into a database for later avaluation and analysis.
+It is possible to import the collected data from these logfiles into a database for later evaluation and analysis.
 The tool that imports the logfiles into a mysql database is *cp2db*.
 Create a table with the ddl-statements in *resource/create.sql* and adjust the connection properties and database credentials in line 4 to 7 of *cp2db.js*.
 To import all logfiles of a specific month, start the import for example with:

         node cp2db solaris-2015-07*.txt